MicrosoftDocs/win32/desktop-src/uxguide/winenv-help.md

 ---
 title: Help
 description: Use Help as a secondary mechanism to help users complete and better understand tasks \ 8212;the primary mechanism being the UI itself.
-Apply these guidelines to make the content truly helpful and easy to find. ms.assetid: '82ce076e-062b-4793-a1c0-ed96c0f2b284'
+Apply these guidelines to make the content truly helpful and easy to find. ms.assetid: 82ce076e-062b-4793-a1c0-ed96c0f2b284 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Help

-Use Help as a secondary mechanism to help users complete and better understand tasks—the primary mechanism being the UI itself.
+Use Help as a secondary mechanism to help users complete and better understand tasks the primary mechanism being the UI itself.
 Apply these guidelines to make the content truly helpful and easy to find.

 A Help system is composed of various types of content designed to assist users when they are unable to complete a task, want to understand a concept in more detail, or need more technical details than are available in the UI.